6 Swaps to Slash Added Sugars from Your Diet

 But all sugars aren't created equal when it comes to your health.
 Those guidelines single out only added sugar, the kind put in during processing and baking.
 For foods that contain natural sugars, like fruit and dairy, the beneficial nutrients outweigh the amount of sugar.

 It's also really hard to overeat natural sugars; it's the ones added to processed foods that sneak up on you.
-If the FDA reworks nutrition labels as proposed to call out added sugar in products, it'll be that much easier to make better choices.
+But since the FDA has updated nutrition labels to call out added sugar in products, it's easier to make better choices.

 Don't Miss: 65 Other Names for Sugar